JuWeber99/InnerTxn_PytealTutorial/article.md

     ])
 ```

-When this code gets sucessfully executed, the resulting block can be inspected by using `goal ledger block`.
+When this code gets successfully executed, the resulting block can be inspected by using `goal ledger block`.
 Like this its easy to check if the **Inner Transactions** looks like `Alice` wants:

 ```